OWASP/www-board-candidates/2025/arvind_janardhanan.md

 #### Several OWASP projects are stale and leads are unresponsive.
 If elected, what is your concrete, time bound plan to triage these projects, re-engage with inactive leads or relaunch based on clear criteria and timelines?
 <br>
 <br>
-If elected, I will lead this transformation with the same rigor as my focus on enterprise-specific execution, program evangelism and delivery, and the inclusiveness of open-source governance.
+If elected, I will lead OWASP’s transformation with the same rigor I’ve applied to enterprise execution, program delivery, and inclusive governance.
+My approach centers on strategic realism and board alignment, grounded in data-driven assessment.
+With nearly 200 OWASP projects showing signs of staleness—due to low maintenance, outdated relevance, or leadership gaps—this transformation demands executive-level intervention guided by community-driven solutions.
+I propose a three-phase, 12-month plan to build a healthier, more focused global project portfolio.
+While some of this is aspirational, I believe these are the right steps to move OWASP in the direction it needs to go.

-Every decision will be data-driven, community-informed, and transparently reported across all 16 security domains I was able to classify from the ~400 OWASP projects.
-These security domains span the complete security landscape, with my assessment of some top priorities that need committed focus:
+I’ve classified OWASP’s ~400 projects into 16 security domains that span the full security landscape.
+These domains are grouped by strategic priority:

 **Foundation Domains:**
 - **Web Application Security** - Foundation domain with Top Ten, ASVS, Cheat Sheets